moinizzle/PiePalette/README.md

   given data is sorted into *k* clusters.
   Compresses image and constructs a colour palette from the given image.
-Colour is stored as RGB values and pie chart is constructed based on on the instances of the colour.
+Colour is stored as RGB values and pie chart is constructed based on the instances of the colour.

   I wrote the algorithm from scratch (with help from numpy) because I wanted to learn about the inner details and also because